vlang/v/doc/docs.md

 #### `[packed]`

-The `[packed]` attribute can be added to a structure to create an unaligned memory layout, which decreases the overall memory footprint of the structure.
+The `@[packed]` attribute can be applied to a structure to create an unaligned memory layout, which decreases the overall memory footprint of the structure.
 Using the `[packed]` attribute may negatively impact performance or even be prohibited on certain CPU architectures.